nervosnetwork/rfcs/rfcs/0000-poa-testnet/0000-poa-testnet.md

 So the `voting_txs` field of `POAContext` is introduced.
 When a block contains voting transactions, the attester must put voting transactions into `POAContext`, and the `merkle_proof` must proof both cellbase transaction and voting transactions are leaves of the `witness_transactions_root`.

 A POA block header verifier should update its validator list according to the `voting_txs` field.
 With this design, we can verify headers and update the validator list without downloading the whole blocks.

+### Header verification

+We need to do some verification which slightly differs from the mainnet:

+`nonce` must set to all zero bytes.
+`compact_target` must set to `553648127`(difficulty 1) or `545259520`(difficulty 2) according to the attester index is whether equals to `N % VALIDATOR_COUNT` or not.

+The other fields keep using mainnet verification rules.

 ## references